margomerritt/Data-Knights/README.md

 ### Presentation for Segment 1

-Topic:
+Topic: Movie Productions

 Reason for topic choice:

-Description of the data source:
+Description of the data source: Dataset is titled "TMBD Movie Dataset".
+Data was found from https://www.kaggle.com/datasets/successikuku/tmbd-movie-dataset.
+Dataset contains 1286 rows and has 24 columns.

-Question to answer:
+Question to answer: Given the data about a new movie can we predict whether or not it will win an oscar?

 ## Progess Notes
 1. March 2, 2023